optiflows/nyuki/CONTRIBUTING.md

     All existing tests must pass in order for a PR to be merged.
 If your PR implements a new feature, please write new unit tests.

-    Unit tests are using [nose](https://nose.readthedocs.org/en/latest/) and can be launched by invoking `nosetests` inside a properly set up virtualenv.
+    Unit tests are using [nose](https://nose.readthedocs.org/en/latest/) and can be launched by invoking `make test` inside a properly set up virtualenv.

 5. Tidy up your commits